A topic from the subject of Calibration in Chemistry.

 1. Prepare a calibration curve:

-- Measure the absorption of the unknown sample at the same wavelength as the calibration curve.
+1. Measure the absorbance of the unknown sample at the same wavelength used for the calibration curve.

 Significance:

-Validation:* Calibration is a key step in validating an analytical method, demonstrating its accuracy, precision, and reliability for a specific analytical purpose.
+• Validation: Calibration is a vital step in validating an analytical method, demonstrating its accuracy, precision, and reliability for a specific analytical purpose.
+Method validation requires more than just a calibration curve, but the curve is a critical component.

 Share on: